tarantool/grafana-dashboard/README.md

 2. To import a specific dashboard, choose one of the following options:

-    - paste the dashboard id (for example, ``13054`` for Prometheus Tarantool Cartridge dashboard), or
+    - paste the dashboard id (for example, ``21474`` for Prometheus Tarantool 3 dashboard), or
-    - paste a link to the dashboard (for example, https://grafana.com/grafana/dashboards/13054 for Prometheus Tarantool Cartridge dashboard), or
+    - paste a link to the dashboard (for example, https://grafana.com/grafana/dashboards/21474 for Prometheus Tarantool 3 dashboard), or
     - paste the dashboard JSON file contents, or
     - upload the dashboard JSON file.